qdm12/gluetun/README.md

         - port `8388` published `-p 8388:8388/tcp -p 8388:8388/udp`
         - your LAN subnet, i.e. `192.168.1.0/24`, set as `-e EXTRA_SUBNETS=192.168.1.0/24`
     1. With your SOCKS5 proxy client, connect to the Docker host (i.e. `192.168.1.10`) on port `8388`, using the password you have set with `SHADOWSOCKS_PASSWORD`.
-    1. If you set `PROXY_LOG_LEVEL` to `Info`, more information will be logged in the Docker logs, merged with the OpenVPN logs.
+    1. If you set `SHADOWSOCKS_LOG` to `on`, more information will be logged in the Docker logs, merged with the OpenVPN logs.

     </p></details>
 - <details><summary>Access ports of containers connected to PIA</summary><p>